-The value of equity exposures, broken down into listed equity exposures and portfolios of securities not admitted to trading in the regulated equity market is provided in explanatory note 21 "Equity investments valued at the equity method" and note 22 "Other equity investments" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2012.
+The value of equity exposures, broken down into listed equity exposures and portfolios of securities not admitted to trading in the regulated equity market is provided in explanatory note 23 "Equity investments valued at the equity method" and note 24 "Equity investments available for sale" to the Annual Consolidated Financial Statements of the Capital Group of Bank Handlowy w Warszawie S.A. for the financial year ended 31 December 2013.